 Check in directly with your chosen school’s relevant office (admissions, scholarships, or financial aid), whose contact information can be found in the WUE Savings Finder.

-Each participating school decides for itself which majors to offer for WUE.
+Each participating school decides for itself.
 Some offer all or most of their majors at the WUE rate.
-Others offer only a handful of majors at the discounted rate, due to limited capacity in their higher-demand majors.
-Check the WUE Savings Finder to see if your major is WUE-eligible at your chosen school.
+Others offer only a handful of majors at the WUE rate due to limited capacity in their higher-demand majors.
+Check your chosen school's profile in the WUE Savings Finder to see if your major is WUE-eligible.

 There is no common WUE application.
 Some WUE schools have a special WUE application, or a box you must check to request consideration for the WUE tuition rate.